petershin/liferay-learn/docs/commerce/latest/en/add-ons-and-connectors/mulesoft/configuring-the-mulesoft-connector.md

-# Configuring the Mulesoft Connector
+# Configuring the MuleSoft Connector

-Liferay's connector to Mulesoft uses OpenAPI 3.0 documents that describe Liferay's APIs.
+Liferay's connector to MuleSoft uses OpenAPI 3.0 documents that describe Liferay's APIs.
 Each OpenAPI document is deployed dynamically in your Liferay instance under the following schema:

 ```bash
 http://[host]:[port]/o/[headless-api-app-name]/[version]/openapi.json